Parents' guide to 30 hours of free childcare

 - circumstances have changed you must amend and resubmit your details - if your eligibility gets reconfirmed, your existing code will be extended for 3 months more

-- original application was made over the phone you need to call HMRC to reconfirm your eligibility on 0300 123 4097
+- original application was made over the phone you need to call HMRC to reconfirm your eligibility on 0300 123 4097.

-- code is temporary (starting with 11), you must complete a new application through your childcare service account to get a permanent code - your temporary code cannot be renewed and you will fall out of eligibility if you do not complete a new application for a permanent code.
+- code is temporary (starting with 11).
+You must complete a new application through your childcare service account to get a permanent code.
+Your temporary code cannot be renewed and you will fall out of eligibility if you do not complete a new application for a permanent code.

 If you are no longer eligible

-If your family no longer meets the criteria, we will inform your childcare provider and you will stop being eligible to claim the extra hours.
-There will be a grace period until the start of the next funded period to give you the opportunity to start work again.
-If your circumstances change during the grace period you can apply again and continue to receive the extra hours.
+There will be a grace period until the start of the next funded period to enable you to seek employment.
+If your circumstances change during the grace period, you can apply again and continue to receive the extra hours.

 You will still be able to receive 15 hours of Free Early Education and Childcare for 3 and 4 year olds even if you are no longer eligible for the extended entitlement.